zencart/zencart/README.md

 -----------------------
 Developers wishing to contribute to the Zen Cart&reg; core code may fork the [zencart/zencart](https://github.com/zencart/zencart) repository on github and issue Pull Requests from their own feature branches.
 For detailed help on using github, forking, branching, and contributing see [Contributing to Zen Cart code](http://docs.zen-cart.com/Contributing/).

 Visit [docs.zen-cart.com](https://docs.zen-cart.com/Developer_Documentation/) for guidance on issues relevant to developers.
 This documentation site is very new, but content will be added over time.
+Developers wishing to contribute documentation should fork [zencart/documentation](https://github.com/zencart/documentation) and contribute PRs.

 Developers will find the standalone [Habitat VM](http://docs.zen-cart.com/Habitat/main) to be a useful tool for staging site upgrades and doing offline feature development or testing.
 Designers may like it for testing new templates without affecting the live site.